 MB&G recorded plant species, both native and invasive, within the PSA.
 Plant species were associated with either herbaceous, shrub, or tree strata.
-The most common species observed in the field are listed below in Table 4.
-A complete list of plants observed during the July 2017 field effort is included in Appendix C.
+The most common species observed during the field effort are listed below in Table 4.
+A complete list of plants observed during the July 2017 field effort is included in Appendix C. These lists are not a complete inventory of the every plant species that occurs in the PSA and are presented to provide a general understanding of botanical conditions in the PSA.